MicrosoftDocs/sdk-api/sdk-api-src/content/encdec/index.md

 ## -description

-This header is used by Microsoft TV Technologies.
+This header is used by mstv.
 For more information, see:

 - [Microsoft TV Technologies](../_mstv/index.md)